Gabr1e4/Screening-Cut-Generation/README.md

 The code is implemented in Python.
 The required dependencies are listed in `requirements.txt`.

 ## Usage
-The example usage of SCG can be found in `numerical-test/ridge-regression/example.ipynb`.
-To test the implementation on synthetic datasets and real datasets, you can run the script located in `numerical-test/ridge-regression/ridge-test-synthetic.ipynb` and `numerical-test/ridge-regression/ridge-test-real.ipynb`, respectively.
+The folder `numerical-test/ridge-regression` contains all the experiment implementation code.
+Within the folder, the example usage of SCG can be found in `example.ipynb`.
+To test the implementation on synthetic datasets and real datasets, you can run the script located in `ridge-test-synthetic.ipynb` and `ridge-test-real.ipynb`, respectively.

 Feel free to modify the script to adapt to your specific use case.